diskuv/dkml-installer-ocaml/README.md

-# DkML Installer - Native Code Edition
+# DkML Installer

 DkML is an open-source set of software that supports software development with mixed OCaml/C development.
 DkML's strengths are its:

 * full compatibility with OCaml standards like Opam, Dune and ocamlfind
 * laser focus on "native" development (desktop software, mobile apps and embedded software) through support for the standard native compilers like Visual Studio